-The following section outlines the physical framework under which we consider the Bilson-Thompson braid set [1].
+The following section outlines a little of the framework under which we consider the Bilson-Thompson braid set [1].
 Section III discusses the neutral particle diagrams as quantum gravitational operators, and extends this framework to include other quantum numbers.
-In the final section IV we look at a few remarkable quantitative consequences of this point of view.
+In the last section, we briefly mention a few physical consequences.
+Various ideas discussed here are related to the research of Louise Riofrio [5], Matti Pitkanen [6], Carl Brannen [7][8], Graham Dungworth [2], Michael Rios [9], Roger Penrose [4][10] and others.
+The connection to higher cohomology for twistor theory is not discussed, since the paper is meant to be accessible to a wide audience.